 Thoughts about Photos

-During each session we post a few photos to share a glimpse of life at camp.
+During each session we post a few photos to share a glimpse of life inside our "camp bubble."
 For many parents, this may be the first extended time without daily communication with your child.
 Our philosophy is to focus on the experience in camp while helping parents to navigate this separation.
 This is an important part of the camp experience for both camper and parent.
 While we understand some parents would like to see more pictures, we have found pictures can be the source of unnecessary concern. ("My child was standing away from the group."
 "My child looks sad.")
 Please know that your child's experience in camp is our top priority.

 Deborah Gilboa, MD, Author, Mom, Parenting and Youth Development Expert shares her thoughts about camp photos.

 While most campers adjust to camp life fairly quickly, missing home can be part of the experience for some.
 As you prepare to send your child to camp, here are a few DOs and DONTs about homesick concerns.